 We tried to provide you with plenty of information to describe the relationship between Venice and the Big Ships.
 Whichever is your position on this matter, we respect it.

 We understand the problems that would be caused by posing a limitation to Big Ships, and we understand that several people are bound to this business and depend on it.
 We respect those who strongly support the cruise ship business as it currently is.

-We are aware that many people depend on the activities coming from the Venice Port, and that the ever growing protests of the local communities are felt as a great threat and danger for their jobs.
+We are aware that many people depend on the activities coming from the Venice Port, and that the ever-growing protests of the local communities are felt as a great threat and danger for their jobs.

-In a land where unemployment is high, pay is low, and social help is less-than-ideal, this is exactly the leverage used by those who could make a change but wish instead to keep the things as they currently are to only increase their profit despite damaging severely the health of the local population and the environment.
+In a land where unemployment is high, pay is low, and social help is less-than-ideal, this is exactly the leverage used by those who could make a change but wish instead to keep the things as they currently are, only to increase their profit despite damaging severely the health of the local population and the environment.

 We are very critic towards the current situation.

 We just can not and will not accept the great, constant and terrible pollution caused by these ships, the damages caused to the Venetian Lagoon and the foundations of the city of Venice, the danger of an unlikely but possible collision, and last, but not least, the promotion of mass tourism that contributes to the disappearing of local businesses and authentic shops in favour of mass produced plastic souvenirs that target day (hours) trippers.